Day 1-Dubrovnik, Sipan

 Trstenik is also famous for its wine and home to the Grgic Vina winery which was founded by the Napa Valley winemaker Mike Grgich in 1958.

 One of the most must-see places when gulet cruising in Croatia is the Mljet National Park which occupies the whole northwest region of Mljet Island.
 Some of the attractions include two saltwater lakes (Veliko and Malo Jezero).
 The lakes extend for approximately 4 km.
 There is a small island situated in the centre of the lake (the islet Melita (Sveta Marija).
 On it is a former Benedictine monastery that was built in the 12th Century.
 Now though it is a cafe/restaurant.
 Access to this small island is only by boat.

 There are opportunities for activities in this region.
 Both lakes are surrounded by marked paths and ideal for cycling or taking a nice stroll around.

-Kayaking is also possible here and can be rented at Mali Most (connecting channel between both lakes).
+Kayaking is also possible here and can be rented at Mali Most (the connecting channel between both lakes).
 The waters tend to be warmer during the colder months, than the sea and may be suitable for swimming too.
 For additional activities, you might like to take a hike up the hills (about 200 meters) and capture the stunning views of the region.

-In present day, Zaton is a holiday resort which has been developing since the end of the 17th Century.
+In the present day, Zaton is a holiday resort which has been developing since the end of the 17th Century.

-Some of the historical and archaeological sites include: The St. Nicholas church built (11th century); Kaštelina tower (16th century) by Venetians for protection from Turks; ruins of the Liburnian boats (1st century BC); Liburnian tombs, grave-mounds, stone-pits and so on.
+Some of the historical and archaeological sites include The St. Nicholas church built (11th century); Kaštelina tower (16th century) by Venetians for protection from Turks; ruins of the Liburnian boats (1st century BC); Liburnian tombs, grave-mounds, stone-pits and so on.